K2GQ/k2gq.github.io/netsummary.md

   - Answer: "Because they have green thumbs."
 - Some lighthearted banter about adjusting car clocks for daylight savings time, with creative "solutions" like disconnecting the battery at exactly 12:00 PM.

+#### Moment of the Net:

+The honor for the best moment of the net goes to **Maurice (KB2SUL)** for his hilarious suggestion on resetting the car clock:

+> **"Just disconnect the battery at exactly 12:00 PM and reconnect it—problem solved!"**

+Nice one, Maurice! 🎉🔧🚗

 #### Final Thoughts:
 - The net wrapped up with a reminder about emergency preparedness, including fuel, water, food, and cash.
 - Net control thanked SBARC for use of the repeater and officially closed the session.